This is it. The big one. The highlight of every pro-life group’s year. THE. MARCH. FOR. LIFE. *audience goes wild*

 - Take plenty of pictures and video to post on your group’s social media.
 This helps group members who couldn’t attend feel connected, shows your community that your group is active, and gives you content to show at interest meetings when recruiting new members.

-There you have it – a basic guide for planning your March for Life trip!
+There you have it – a basic guide for planning your National Pro-Life March trip!
 There are a ton of variables that come with this journey, so if you’re a first-time March planner, don’t panic if you run into an obstacle not mentioned here.
 Ask your local pro-life contacts and SFLA RC for as much help as you need.
 Additionally, if you have anything keeping you from making it to D.C., please let us know and we’ll do everything we can to help get you there.
 See you soon!